yowlonglee/Enhanced-Powergaming-Scripts/README.French.md

 - script_dialog is defaulted to 1.
 This turns on or off hover text appearing when certain abilities are used in combat.

-- target_dancing_sword is defaulted to 1.
-This targets Dancing Swords with Magic Missiles when no other enemies are present/targetable.

 - disabling_spells is defaulted to 1.
 This turns on or off the MOCore and MOSkald scripts using disabling spells.

 - fast_healing is defaulted to 0.
 This turns on or off instant casting of healing spells to speed up the healing process when out of combat.